-- Just remember, you can have your bin serviced more than once per week if you need to.
+- Just remember, you can have your bin serviced more than once per week if needed.

-One off service's are available for your general waste & recycle bins - prices here, call 1300 79 49 29 to book a one off service.
+- One off services are available for your general waste & recycle bins - call 1300 79 49 29 or complete the online form.

 View Litter and illegal dumping legislation on the Queensland Government website.